eliasjlara/PUM-04/AIDA/README.md

 ## Introduction
 This part of the project is using **ROS2** with the version Humble Hawksbill.
 **ROS2** is a middleware software for communication between different *Nodes* using topics and services.
 To communicate using a topic we need at least one *publisher* and one *subscriber*.
 For example so can the publisher node be a *C++* node and the subscriber a *Python* node.
 The only things needed for the communication to work is that the nodes need to communicate using the same topic (with the same namespace) and a mutual message type.
 Message are built using **C-style** variables.
 ROS2 is available for Windows, Mac and Linux.
-This project is mostly tested using ROS2 for Linux.
+This project is mostly tested using ROS2 for Linux and we are currently only using *Python* nodes.

 ## Instructions
 When starting a new terminal run the command: